Sinter plant: Preparation of the ores

 Main feed into a sinter plant is base mix, which consists of iron ore fines, coke fines and flux (limestone) fines.
-In addition to base mix, coke fines, flux fines, sinter fines, iron dust (collected from plant de-dusting system & ESP) and plant waste are mixed in proportion (by weight) in a rotary drum, often called mixing and nodulizing drum.
+In addition to base mix, coke fines, flux fines, sinter fines, iron dust (collected from plant de-dusting system and electrostatic precipitator) and plant waste are mixed in proportion (by weight) in a rotary drum, often called mixing and nodulizing drum.
 Calcined lime is used as binder of the mixed material along with water (all in particular proportion by weight) to form feed-sinter of about 5 to 7 mm in size.
 This sinter globules are fed to sintering machine and burnt therein to produce blast furnace feed sinter.